chromium/chromium/base/memory/raw_ptr.md

   Avoiding the error requires the `raw_ptr<T>` destructor to be explicitly called before destroying the union, if the field is holding a value.
 Doing this manual destruction wrong might lead to leaks or double-dereferences.)
+- Pointers whose addresses are used only as identifiers and which are never dereferenced (e.g. keys in a map).
+There is a performance gain by not using `raw_ptr` in this case; prefer to use `uintptr_t` to emphasize that the entity can dangle and must not be dereferenced.

 You don’t have to, but may use `raw_ptr<T>`, in the following scenarios:
 - Pointers that are used as an element type of collections/wrappers.
 E.g.